TRRXITTE/traaitt/docs/compile-windows.md

 -   `mkdir build`
 -   `cd build`
 -   `cmake -G "Visual Studio 16 2019" -A Win32 .. -DBOOST_ROOT=C:/local/boost_1_69_0`
--   `MSBuild traaittCASH.sln /p:Configuration=Release /p:Platform=Win32 /p:PlatformToolset=v141 /m`
+-   `MSBuild traaitt.sln /p:Configuration=Release /p:Platform=Win32 /p:PlatformToolset=v141 /m`

 The binaries will be in the `src/Release` folder when you are complete.